mlbio-epfl/systema/README.md

 [![DOI](https://zenodo.org/badge/784794939.svg)](https://doi.org/10.5281/zenodo.15746994)

-# Evaluating Single-cell Perturbation Response Prediction Beyond Systematic Variation
+# Systema: A Framework for Evaluating Genetic Perturbation Response Prediction Beyond Systematic Variation

 This repository implements several single-cell perturbation response prediction methods under a unified pipeline.
 In this work, we demonstrate that existing single-cell perturbation benchmarks are often influenced by systematic variation (_i.e._, systematic differences between perturbed and control cells), which may arise as a result of selection biases and confounding factors.
 We study to what extent perturbation response prediction methods can generalize beyond these systematic effects.
 We also show that existing reference-based metrics are susceptible to systematic variation and demonstrate that predicting transcriptional outcomes of unseen genetic perturbations is remarkably hard.
 For more details, please check out our paper.